PRESSURE VESSELS: INSPECTIONS, REGULATIONS, AND HOW DRONES CAN HELP

 - Construction materials.
 Since they have to withstand extremely high pressures, pressure vessels must be incredibly strong.
-For this reason, the most common materials used to make them is steel.
+For this reason, the most common material used to make them is steel.
 Pressure vessels can also be made from composite materials, like filament wound composite, or concrete with cabling wrapped around or within the vessel to provide the tension needed to resist internal pressure.

 - Corrosion resistance.
 If a pressure vessel will be used in a scenario that may produce corrosion, this must be taken into consideration in choosing the material.

 - Pressure.
 Most pressure vessels are designed to operate at 15 psig* or above.